redtexts/texts/bordiga_1922_democratic_principle.md

 Spirit participates in papal conclaves.
 Even in an organization like the party where the broad composition is a result of selection through spontaneous voluntary membership and control of recruitment, the decision of the majority is not intrinsically the best.
-If k [it?] contributes to a better working of the party's executive bodies, this is only because of the coincidence of individual efforts in a unitary and well-oriented work.
+If it contributes to a better working of the party's executive bodies, this is only because of the coincidence of individual efforts in a unitary and well-oriented work.
 We will not propose at this time replacing this